 Public transport in Rio de Janeiro

-Despite their convenience buses are often overcrowded, and robberies and muggings are common.
+Despite their convenience, buses are often overcrowded.
+Robberies and muggings are common.
 Expats should keep an eye on their belongings at all times.
 Travelling on buses at night is not recommended.

 Taxis in Rio de Janeiro

 The popular ride-hailing service Uber is available in Rio de Janeiro.
 It is generally considered safer than regular taxis and the fares may be cheaper.
 Taxis can be hailed via the Uber application for smartphones.

 Driving in Rio de Janeiro